 Real estate loans are secured by commercial or residential properties for the purpose of financing a purchase, refinancing debt, or making building improvements.
 These loans are either owner-occupied or non-owner occupied.
-The Bank originates these loans using underwriting guidelines which include minimum debt service ability, maximum loan to values, and analyzing the borrower's future capacity to repay the loan.
+The Bank originates

 Commercial and industrial loans are extended to businesses on a term or line of credit basis.
 The Bank provides commercial term loans for the purposes of purchasing business, equipment, leasehold improvements or working capital, with maturities ranging from three to seven years.
-The Bank also provides commercial lines of credit for the purposes of short term working capital, financing trading assets, or import and export financing.
+The Bank also provides commercial lines of credit for the purposes of short-term working capital, financing trading assets, or import and export financing.
 These lines of credit usually have maturities of one year.